 3. Rethink Your Snacks

 If you're looking for an easy solution for how to add more protein to your diet, making protein-focused snack choices can be a good start.
 Consider stocking up on these smart staples to help satisfy your hunger.
-You can find many of these in portion controlled containers online or in your local market to help prevent mindless munching too!
+You can find many of these in portion-controlled containers online or in your local market to help prevent mindless munching too!

 • Boiled Eggs